 Labor Pool Redeployment FAQs – the most recent information, as of 4/8/20

 80 additional hours of leave for COVID19 Positive test result: Any employee working at a KP facility more than 20 hours a week (including per diems) who tests positive for COVID 19 will receive 80 hours of administrative leave.
 This is above and beyond regularly accrued leave.
 Employees who are sent home from Kaiser and are awaiting a test will also be covered.
 Coverage will stop if the test is negative and employees can then use other leave.
-Hours expire on June 30, 2020.
+Expires on July 14, 2020.

 How to check the status of your federal Economic Impact Payment